JoeMat18/Coding-questions-by-Joe/README.md

 ## Let’s Connect!

 Follow me on GitHub to keep up with my latest solutions and explanations.
-Together, we can tackle the challenges of LeetCode and improve our coding skills!
+Together, we can tackle the challenges of LeetCode / CodeWard and HackerRank and improve our coding skills!

 Happy coding!😊